Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Modified Absorbing Boundary Condition Dynamics

 To measure a rate from $\mathcal{A}$ into $\mathcal{B}$ without multiple crossings of $\mathcal{B}$'s boundary, we define a modified dynamics via an effective Hamiltonian that zeroes out the rates of any reaction or diffusion event that would depart the region $\mathcal{B}$.
-Deriving the forms of $\tilde H^{\rm rxn}$ and $\tilde H^{\rm diff}$ in Eq.~\eqref{eq:modified} requires that we first identify the set of states and reactions (here meaning reaction or diffusion events) as
+Deriving the forms of $\tilde H^{\rm rxn}$ and $\tilde H^{\rm diff}$ in Eq.~\eqref{eq:modified} requires that we first identify the set of states and reactions that depart $\mathcal{B}$: